PercussiveRepair/nyum/_recipes/texas_roadhouse_rolls.md

 >
 > Transfer dough to prepared bowl, using a dough scraper if necessary.
 >
-> Cover bowl with plastic wrap and allow dough to double in size (approx. 1-11/2 hours).
+> Cover bowl with plastic wrap and allow dough to double in size (approx. 1-1½ hours).
 >
 > Punch dough down, remove from bowl, and place on a floured work surface.
 >
-> With a rolling pin, roll out dough in a rectangle to approx. 1/2 inch in thickness.
+> With a rolling pin, roll out dough in a rectangle to approx.½ inch in thickness.
 >
 > Using a pizza cutter, divide into 18 pieces.
 >